 Freshsteps is fully aware of the legislation relating to childcare disqualification which can be (for example) for inclusion on the Children’s Barred List, being cautioned for specific offences against children/adults, grounds related to the care of children, having childcare/children’s home registration refused or cancelled and/or for being disqualified from private fostering.
 It can also be ‘disqualification by association’ which is when an employee lives in the same household as somebody who is disqualified.
 However, as we do not offer early or later years (no children who are aged 8), no childcare provision and no employees at Freshsteps undertake childcare in their roles, it is unlawful for us to ask employees about childcare disqualification or disqualification by association.

 THE BOARD – MONITORING & REVIEWING POLICY & PRACTICE

 The Education (Independent School Standards) Regulations apply a duty to proprietors of independent schools to ensure that arrangements are made to safeguard and promote the welfare of children.

 The ‘Board’ at Freshsteps’ consists of a proprietorial body.

 The proprietor ensures ensure that they comply with their duties under legislation and fulfil their duty to remedy any weaknesses that are identified.

 Duties and responsibilities include ensuring that:

-- Positive relationships are built with all of our families, and appropriate support is put in place
+Positive relationships are built with all our families, and appropriate support is put in place

-- The proprietor and the Board will ensure that appropriate filters and monitoring systems are in place, across all of the sites to ensure that pupils are safeguarded from potentially harmful and inappropriate material
+The proprietor and the Board will ensure that appropriate filters and monitoring systems are in place, across all the sites to ensure that pupils are safeguarded from potentially harmful and inappropriate material

 POLICY REVIEW CYCLE